Notary public (United States): Venue

 In the U.S., notarial acts normally include what is called a venue or caption; that is, an official listing of the place where a notarization occurred, usually in the form of the state and county and with the abbreviation "ss" (for Latin scilicet, "to wit") normally referred to as a "subscript", often in these forms:

 The venue is usually set forth at the beginning of the instrument or at the top of the notary's certificate.
 If it is at the head of the document, it is usually referred to as a caption.
 In times gone by, the notary would indicate the street address at which the ceremony was performed, and this practice, though unusual today, is occasionally encountered.

 Jurisdictions

 Federal

 Apart from military officers (see below) there are no federal notaries.
 Federal law, however, provides for authentication in lieu of notarization in 28 U.S.C.
 1746.
 That section provides that to meet any notarization requirement under federal law or practice, an unsworn declaration under penalties of perjury is sufficient.
 The declaration may be executed inside or outside the United States.
 The existence of the statute is not well known with the result that state notarizations are sought (or required) by federal officers who are unfamiliar with 28 U.S.C.
 1746.

+In addition, 22 U.S.C.
+4221 authorizes "every secretary of embassy or legation and consular officer" to "perform any notarial act which any notary public is required or authorized by law to do within the United States" and also permits the Secretary of State to authorize overseas U.S. citizen government employees and contractors to do the same.
+It further declares these notarial acts valid as though they were administered before a Notary Public within the United States.
+U.S. embassies and consulates provide Notarial services for a fee to customers of all nationalities.